Patient education: Premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD) (Beyond the Basics)

 However, it is not clear why some women develop premenstrual syndrome (PMS) or premenstrual dysphoric disorder (PMDD) and others do not.
 Levels of estrogen and progesterone are similar in women with and without these conditions.
-The most likely explanation, based upon several studies, is that women who develop PMDD are highly sensitive to changes in hormone levels.
+The most likely explanation, based upon several studies, is that women who develop PMDD are highly sensitive to normal changes in hormone levels.

 PMS AND PMDD SYMPTOMS

-Common symptoms — The most common symptoms of premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD) are fatigue, bloating, irritability, and anxiety.
+Common symptoms — The most common symptoms of premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD) are fatigue, bloating, irritability, depression, and anxiety.
 Other symptoms include the following (see "Clinical manifestations and diagnosis of premenstrual syndrome and premenstrual dysphoric disorder"):

 ●Sadness, hopelessness, or feelings of worthlessness